 Canberra Academy of Languages – HomeSpecialist Education Provider for Senior Secondary Languages in the ACT

-- Now enrolling for 2018, follow this link
+- Now taking expressions of interest for 2019, follow this link.

 - See the News page for pictures and our 2017 report from the CAL End of Year Ceremony held on 12 December at CMAG.

 Our purposeThe Canberra Academy of Languages is a not-for-profit organisation, established in 2016 to expand opportunities for language learning in the Canberra region as a specialist facility preparing senior secondary students as local and global citizens.